mgrabysz/Q-learning-algorithm/README.md

 ## Repository also contains:

 - **pictures** - folder contains plots generated while doing a study about the implementation
-- **WSI_lab6_sprawozdanie** - document (only in Polish) contains more detailed description of project and report about examination how quality of algorithm performance with respect to different parameters.
+- **WSI_lab6_sprawozdanie** - document (only in Polish though) contains more detailed description of project and report about examination how quality of algorithm performance with respect to different parameters.